 While the above methods are still largely used, alternative methods that reduce vertebrate testing and are more humane are gaining ground.

-Instead of giving animals high doses of a chemical and killing them, scientists nowadays give low doses and sample animal blood or other tissues and check for levels of enzymes and proteins that could be affected.
-Also increasingly, computer models are being used to predict the toxicity of a chemical by studying the relationship between a chemical’s structure and its biological activity.
+Instead of giving animals high doses of a chemical and killing them, scientists nowadays give low doses and sample animal blood or other tissues and check to see if levels of enzymes, hormones, DNA, and proteins are altered.
+Also computer models are being used to predict the toxicity of a chemical by studying the relationship between a chemical’s structure and its biological activity.
 Mathematical models to predict effects of chemicals at or above population levels are also being used.
+Again, you can read more about this in the Tox21 section.

 Principles of Ecotoxicology (4th Edition) by C.H.
 Walker, R.M.
 Sibly, S.P.
 Hopkin and D.B.
 Peakall